VKrishna04/ParkMeter/README.md

 *4. Mock UPI Payment Processing:*

-* *Mock Payment Library:* Install a library like easypay using pip install easypay.
+* *Mock Payment Library:* Install a library like easypay using `pip install easypay`.
 Remember, this is for educational purposes and doesn't involve actual payment processing.
 * *Payment View:* Develop a view in core/views.py to handle mock UPI payments:
     * User provides UPI details within the API request.
     * Simulate a successful or failed payment using the chosen library's functionalities.